 AFM Publications - The AFM International Musician and the Local 353 newsletter, Notes from the Board, keep the musician informed and up-to-date.

-Web sites - Essential, timely information on Local 353 and AFM sites.
+Web sites - Essential, information on Local 353 and AFM sites.

 Local 353 Membership Directory - Lists all members, contact information, instruments.